-The ministry has grown and now provides items to over 26 agencies.
+The ministry has grown and now provides items to many agencies.
 Through donations of fabrics, supplies, and finances from Ardmore Baptist Church members and businesses - over 15,000 items have been made and delivered across the community, state, and nation.

-Recipient agencies include: Newborns in Need, Foster Children's Agencies, Children's Developmental Services Agency (Amos Cottage), hospitals and medical centers of Lexington, High Point, Winston Salem, Thomasville, Wilmington, Tarboro, and Asheboro; Cancer Services, Hospice & Pallative Carecenter, Kate B. Reynolds Hospice Home, Brenner Children's Hospital, W-S Health Care Centers (including nursing and assisted living facilities and The Shepherds Center).
+Recipient agencies include or have included: Newborns in Need, Foster Children's Agencies, Children's Developmental Services Agency (Amos Cottage), hospitals and medical centers of Lexington, High Point, Winston Salem, Thomasville, Wilmington, Tarboro, and Asheboro; Cancer Services, Hospice & Pallative Carecenter, Kate B. Reynolds Hospice Home, Brenner Children's Hospital, W-S Health Care Centers (including nursing and assisted living facilities and The Shepherds Center).

 - For adults - aprons/bibs, fidget aprons for dementia patients, lap robes, neck pillows, knee pillows, walker and wheelchair caddies, and comfort/rainbow dolls.

 - For infants - blankets, bibs, burpies, diaper bags, and washcloths.

 - For children - blankets, pillows w/pillow cases, tote bags and comfort/rainbow dolls.